Đồng Khởi Movement

+The Đồng Khởi (General Uprising) was a movement initiated by Viet Minh members remaining in South Vietnam, calling upon the people to rise up simultaneously against the United States and the Republic of Vietnam government.
+It began primarily in vast rural areas of Southern Vietnam and the mountainous regions of South Central Vietnam.
+The movement took place starting in late 1959, peaking in 1960, and rapidly spread across the South; it disintegrated the rural grassroots administrative structure of the Republic of Vietnam government during the Ngô Đình Diệm era, leading to the establishment of the National Liberation Front for South Vietnam.

 Causes

 In day 6 May 1959, Ngô Đình Diệm promulgated the 10/59 Act openly "outlawing the Communists".

 In January 1959, at the 15th meeting of the Central Committee of the Vietnamese Workers' Party, it was decided to "allow the revolutionary forces of the South to use violence to overthrow the US - Diem government".
 Combining political and armed struggle to overthrow the government of the Republic of Vietnam, the climax took place in the following localities: Bác Ái (February 1959), and Trà Bồng (August 1959).
 The movement grew rapidly throughout the South, especially the Đồng Khởi movement in Bến Tre province.
 On 17 January 1960, in Mỏ Cày district, Bến Tre province, a protest took place (later taking January 17 as the anniversary date), then spread to Giồng Trôm, Thạnh Phú, and Ba Tri districts.
 The movement caused confusion throughout the government apparatus of the Republic of Vietnam.

 From Bến Tre, the movement spread throughout the South, Central Highlands, and other places in the Central region.
 By the end of 1960, the movement had mastered many villages and communes in South Vietnam, Central Highlands, and central coast of Vietnam.

 The success of the movement captured large areas and prompted the establishment of the National Front for the Liberation of South Vietnam (20 December 1960).